 We process and hold information in order to provide public services.
 This notice explains how we use and share your information, and how we protect your privacy.
 Information may be collected on a paper or online form, by telephone, email, CCTV or by a member of our staff, or one of our partners.

-Further information can be found relating to the individual services provided by the Council by selecting the relevant service found on the left hand side.
+Further information can be found relating to the individual services provided by the Council by selecting the relevant service found in Service Privacy Notices.

 We collect and hold information about you, in order to:

 - Deliver public services and support to you;

 - Confirm your identity to provide some services;

 - Contact you by post, email or telephone;